 Teachers who are barred or subject to any restrictions on their eligibility to teach in their country of qualification will not be able to be recognised as qualified teachers in England.
 To be recognised as a fully qualified teacher in England, you must be able to teach as a fully qualified teacher in the country where you were trained.

-Teachers must apply to the National College for Teaching and Leadership (part of the Department for Education) for the award of QTS before they can be recognised as qualified teachers.
-The downloadable application form (PDF, 119KB) should be completed and sent to the National College for Teaching and Leadership with a letter confirming that the teacher is both qualified and eligible to teach permanently in the country in question.
+Teachers must apply to the Teaching Agency for the award of QTS before they can be recognised as qualified teachers.
+The downloadable application form should be completed and sent to the Teaching Agency with a letter confirming that that the teacher is both qualified and eligible to teach permanently in the country in question.
 Only letters from the recognised authority will be accepted for this purpose.

-The National College for Teaching and Leadership will verify that the individual is a fully qualified teacher in Australia, Canada, New Zealand or the USA and has not been barred from teaching.
+The Teaching Agency will verify that the individual is a fully qualified teacher in Australia, Canada, New Zealand and the USA and has not been barred from teaching.
 Subject to satisfactory completion of these checks, the teacher will be issued with a letter confirming the award of QTS.
-Details of fully qualified teachers from Australia, Canada, New Zealand and the USA will be held on the National College for Teaching and Leadership's database of teachers with QTS.
+Details of fully qualified teachers from Australia, Canada, New Zealand and the USA will be held on the Teaching Agency’s database of teachers with QTS.

 Schools with academy status are able to determine their own salary levels for teachers.